Asymptotic Convergence Analysis of High-Order Proximal-Point Methods Beyond Sublinear Rates: Uniform quasiconvexity: Characterization and properties

 To clarify the convex-pair notion, we provide an example showing how common function classes satisfy this property.
 This example highlights the interplay between the convexity (or concavity) of $\gf$ and the monotonicity of $\gh$. \begin{example} If $\gf: \R^n\to\R$ is a convex (respectively, concave) function on a convex set $C$, and $\gh:\R\to \Rinf$ is nondecreasing (respectively, nonincreasing) on $\gf(C)$, then $(\gf, \gh)$ is a convex-pair with respect to $C$. \end{example}

-Next, we define homogeneous additive mappings, which are instrumental in constructing composite functions that preserve quasiconvexity. \begin{definition}[Homogeneous additive mapping] An operator $T:\R^n\to\R^m$ is called a \textit{homogeneous additive mapping} on a convex set $C\subseteq \dom{T}$ if, for all $\lambda\in [0,1]$ and $x, y\in C$,
+Next, we recall affine mappings on convex sets, which are instrumental in cons\-truc\-ting composite functions that preserve quasiconvexity. \begin{definition}[Affine mapping] An operator $T:\R^n\to\R^m$ is called an \textit{affine mapping} on a convex set $C\subseteq \R^n$ if, for all $\lambda\in [0,1]$ and $x, y\in C$,

 \end{definition}